Blaze (2018 film)

 Blaze is a 2018 American biographical drama film directed by Ethan Hawke based on the life of country musician Blaze Foley.
-The screenplay by Hawke and Sybil Rosen was adapted from the memoir Living in the Woods in a Tree: Remembering Blaze by Rosen.
+The screenplay by Hawke and Sybil Rosen was adapted from the memoir Living in the Woods in a Tree: Remembering Blaze Foley by Rosen.
 It stars musician Ben Dickey as Foley.
 The film premiered at the 2018 Sundance Film Festival and was released in the United States on August 17, 2018, by IFC Films.

-This was Kris Kristofferson’s final film appearance before his retirement.
+This was Kris Kristofferson's final film appearance before his retirement and death.

 Plot

 The movie shows scenes of Foley's life and career, interspersed between two of Foley's friends being interviewed on the radio and his final performance and recording.

 Cast

 Production

-Principal photography took place in and around Village Studios in East Feliciana, Louisiana and a small amount of photography in Mississippi in early 2017.
+Principal photography took place in and around ORWO Studios in East Feliciana, Louisiana and a small amount of photography in Mississippi in early 2017.